Old Dartmouth: King Philip's War

 The increasing European population and their demand for land led the colonists' relationship with the indigenous inhabitants of New England to deteriorate rapidly.
 European disregard for the terms of the Old Dartmouth Purchase eventually led to King Philip's War in 1675.
 At about this time Old Dartmouth consisted of around 30 homes.
 In this conflict, Wampanoag tribesmen, allied with the Narragansett and the Nipmuc, raided Old Dartmouth and other European settlements in the area.
 Europeans in Old Dartmouth garrisoned in sturdier homes—John Russell's home at Russells Mills, John Cooke's home in Fairhaven, and a third garrison on Palmer Island.
 The campaigns were led by the then Wampanoag Chief Metacomet, who had previously disputed the European claim to Old Dartmouth.

 English colonists residing in Old Dartmouth garrisoned at Russell Garrison June 1675 fearing an attack from the Pokanoket in King Philip's War.

 The war came to Old Dartmouth fairly early, when natives attacked the settlements of Old Dartmouth, Middleboro, and Taunton.
 They burned houses and killed inhabitants of the settlement.
 Few official records of the attack remain in place, but it is believed that following the attack Plymouth forces gathered in the Russell Garrison.
 In the same garrison several natives surrendered to Captain Samuel Eels, but were subsequently betrayed and brought to Plymouth, going against the settlers' promises.
 In all, it is believed that all thirty of Old Dartmouth's homes at the time were destroyed by the attacks.
 A known casualty of the war was Anthony Slocum, who had moved from Taunton to Old Dartmouth in 1662.
 He established his home on the west bank of the Paskamansett and was killed by Natives during the fighting.
 Additionally, during the war Old Dartmouth housed a garrison, built by John Russell, to fend off the attackers.
 Additionally, settlers Jacob Mitchell, his wife, and John Pope were all killed in the attacks.
 Jacob Mitchell's estates were inherited by his relatives Experience and Edward Mitchell.

+'Dartmouth' inscribed in relation to nearby settlements Pocasset, Newport, Seekonk, Taunton, and Plymouth on a copy of John Foster's 1677 A Map of New England in the collection of the Norman B. Leventhal Map Center of the Boston Public Library.

 On July 20, 1676, Old Dartmouth once again lent its hand to the war effort.
 When Captain Benjamin Church was ordered to safely bring a train of carts to Major Bradford in Taunton.
 Upon delivering the train Church was notified that the important native captain Tishpaquine was in the area, and he led an attack against him.